Hadi-Khatib/digital-content-verification/Guide.md

 - Is there an identifiable shop or a building?
 - What is the type of the terrain/environment in the shot?

+**License/number plates on vehicles**

+In this case, we wanted to identify the location of a suspected ISIS member.
+For many years she posted many pictures on social media account from Guyana, South America.
+To confirm that she is actually in Guyana, we looked at images where vehicle numbers are clearly visible.
+The white car in this picture holds the following number “BMM-5356”.

+photo

+**Looking at Landmarks**

+Looking at landmarks such as schools, hospitals, towers, religious buildings is very helpful when you are trying to geolocate visual evidence.
+Mapping platform such as Wikimapia, Google Earth, Panoramio, and Google Maps are tagged with thousands of photos which could be used to geolocate your evidence.

+If you search for “schools” through Wikimapia, then all schools in the area would be shown to you as below.

+photo

+Panoramio works in a different way, where it will show you all photos in a specific area that are tagged to Google Maps.

+photo

+Through both services you can find photos that will help you geolocate your evidence as the one below demonstrates.
+Below you can see a screenshot of Panoramio of a photoof a shop  found through the site.
+The photo includes the phone number of the shop, and a small board with full address on it.

+When searching this number through wikipedia, we found this below page that confirmed to us that those particular car plate numbers  belong to vehicle registration plates of Guyana.

 ## Open source tools: